 Choose your materials wisely by noting warranty terms and opting for reputable brands.
 This can make the difference between a kitchen that looks cheap and one that looks professional, and it can protect you from things going wrong in the future, costing you extra money.

 If you’re after luxury but on a small budget, there are several ways you can minimize your costs:

 For a moderate kitchen renovation, you can upgrade your space and make some changes to the shell structure by choosing new flooring, replacing a window or relocating lighting.
 However, this estimate assumes that the major features of the kitchen will stay in place and the floor plan won’t change dramatically.

-It’s best to hire a designer and/or contractor at this point to handle coordinating multiple projects at once.
+It’s best to hire a designer or contractor at this point to handle coordinating multiple projects at once.

-The major difference between a moderate kitchen renovation and a major one is the budget.
-You could have the same work done, but if you choose to go with high-end finishes, you should expect a high-end cost.
+If you choose to go with high-end finishes, expect high-end costs.
 It may also include a new layout of the kitchen space, removal or addition of walls, adjustments to the height of the ceiling and other expensive projects.
 In this case, much of your budget may go to things people can’t see, but it will be worth it to have the design you want.

 These aren’t DIY projects.
 With this large of a budget, you’ll want to invest in a professional doing the labor for you, especially if you’re having electrical, structural or plumbing work done.
 A contractor and designer can come in handy to organize the renovations and bring your vision to life.

 A major renovation is expensive and takes months to complete, but once its done, you’ll have a stylish and durable kitchen that will last for years to come.